 “Love is always enough,” Georgiana countered.
-“It must be, for the world would turn in upon its head without love.
-You must simply trust that Mrs. McCaffney knows your heart.
+“It must be, for the world would turn upon its head without love.
+You must simply trust Mrs. McCaffney knows your heart.
 The lady is the complementary part of your soul.
 She will support you upon your journey in the same manner as I supported your steps in our waltz.”

 This was one of my favorite books and now it looks like I’ll have to go back and re-read.
 I love the optimism of Georgiana in this excerpt.
 I’m sorry for all of your losses.
 I love that you have grandchildren to cheer you and wonderful stories to share with your readers.
 Jen Red

 I began this book yesterday and I am loving it!!
 Wonderful premise and I adore your writing style here!

 I am so pleased you are enjoying it, Sharon.
 You made my day!